zanreal-labs/legal/en/security/information-security-policy.md

 ### Risk Management Approach

-We implement a risk-based approach to information security that includes:
+We implement a comprehensive risk-based approach to information security that includes:

+- **Risk Assessment Methodology**: Systematic identification and evaluation of information security risks using quantitative and qualitative analysis
-- Regular risk assessments of information assets and systems
+- **Asset-Based Risk Analysis**: Regular assessment of risks to information assets based on confidentiality, integrity, and availability requirements
-- Identification and evaluation of security threats and vulnerabilities
+- **Threat and Vulnerability Analysis**: Continuous identification of security threats and vulnerabilities using threat intelligence and automated scanning
-- Implementation of appropriate security controls based on risk levels
+- **Risk Treatment Planning**: Implementation of appropriate security controls based on risk levels, business impact, and cost-benefit analysis
-- Continuous monitoring and review of security effectiveness
+- **Risk Monitoring**: Continuous monitoring and review of security risks with regular reassessment and treatment plan updates
-- Incident response and business continuity planning
+- **Incident Response Integration**: Incorporation of incident data and lessons learned into risk assessment processes
+- **Third-Party Risk Assessment**: Comprehensive evaluation of supplier and vendor security risks
+- **Business Continuity Risk Analysis**: Assessment of risks to business operations and development of appropriate contingency plans

 ### Control Framework